State Authorization 101

 Compliance is not a choice.
 A recent interaction with an institution legal counsel provided the following quote, "it's the law and it must be followed, regardless of whether you agree with the law."

-Out-of-state activities of an institution can meet state compliance regulations either through individual authorization by the states where activities occur or by institutional participation in SARA for many distance education related activities.
+Out-of-state activities of an institution can meet state compliance regulations either through individual authorization by the states where activities occur or by institutional participation in a reciprocity agreement for many distance education related activities.

 Regulation of activities of out-of-state institutions varies per state.
 Some compliance staff members currently or in the past sought individual authorization per state.
 The requirements include differing application & renewal processes, surety bonds, annual reporting, and annual fees.

-SARA provides uniformity for institutions that choose to accept the responsibility to comply with the fourteen acknowledgements initialed by the CEO or CAO of the institution in order to offer and participate in specific out-of state activities of the institution as described in the SARA Manual.
+Reciprocity provides uniformity of responsibilities to offer certain activities in the states.
+NC-SARA coordinates reciprocity for participating institutions in SARA member states.
+Institutions that participate in NC-SARA through their state, choose to accept the responsibility to comply with the fourteen acknowledgements initialed by the CEO or CAO of the institution in order to offer and participate in specific out-of state activities of the institution as described in the SARA Manual.